studiobuttermedia/Sky_Server_Time/README.md

 # Sky Server Time
 A kinda simple Python files that use to track Server Reset time for Sky: Children of the Light, supports for Global server, NetEase server and BiliBili server

 README File on GitHub may be different from the README File in the package download.
-Requires a spare PC or a Cloud Server
+Requires a spare PC or a Cloud Server.

+This project isn't affliate with thatgamecompany and does not connect to any server (including NetEase and BiliBili) other than Discord's Server Webhook that you the end user supply.

 ## Setting up - Server side